Minimal Representations of Tropical Rational Functions: Abstract

 \section{Abstract}

-{This paper studies the following question: given a piecewise-linear function, find its minimal algebraic representation as a tropical rational signomial.
-We put forward two different notions of minimality, one based on monomial length, the other based on factorization length.
-We show that in dimension one, both notions coincide, but this is not true in dimensions two or more.
-We prove uniqueness of the minimal representation for dimension one and certain subclasses of piecewise-linear functions in dimension two.
+{Tropical geometry sheds new light on analyzing classical statistical models of piecewise-linear nature.
+Representing a piecewise-linear function as a tropical rational function, many nontrivial results can be obtained.
+This paper studies the minimal ones of the above representation.
+We give two natural notions of complexity for tropical rational functions, the monomial complexity and the factorization complexity.
+We show that in dimension one, both notions coincide, but this is not true in higher dimensions.
+We give a canonical representation that is minimal for conewise linear functions on $\R^2$, which ties to the question of finding canonical representatives for virtual polytopes.
+We also give comparison bounds between the two notions of complexity.
 As a proof step, we obtain counting formulas and lower bounds for the number of regions in an arrangement of tropical hypersurfaces, giving a small extension for a result by Mont\'{u}far, Ren and Zhang.
-As an equivalent formulation, it gives a lower bound on the number of vertices in a regular mixed subdivision of a Minkowski sum, giving a small extension for Adiprasito's Lower Bound Theorem for Minkowski sums.}
+It also gives a lower bound on the number of vertices in a regular mixed subdivision of a Minkowski sum, giving a small extension for Adiprasito's Lower Bound Theorem for Minkowski sums.
+We also show that any piecewise-linear function is a linear combination of conewise linear function, which may have implications for model choice for multivariate linear spline regression.}